-The unaudited interim condensed financial statements of the Company included herein have been prepared in accordance with accounting principles generally accepted in the United States (GAAP) as found in the Accounting Standards Codification (ASC) and Accounting Standards Update (ASU) of the Financial Accounting Standards Board (FASB).
+The unaudited interim condensed consolidated financial statements of the Company included herein have been prepared in accordance with accounting principles generally accepted in the United States (GAAP) as found in the Accounting Standards Codification (ASC), Accounting Standards Update (ASU) of the Financial Accounting Standards Board (FASB) and the rules and regulations of the SEC.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
-Accordingly, these financial statements should be read in conjunction with the financial statements as of and for the year ended December 31, 2014 and notes thereto, included in the Company's prospectus filed with the SEC pursuant to Rule 424(b)(4) on April 30, 2015 (the Prospectus).
+Accordingly, these financial statements should be read in conjunction with the financial statements as of and for the year ended December 31, 2015 and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015, filed with the Securities and Exchange Commission on March 11, 2016.

-The unaudited interim condensed financial statements have been prepared on the same basis as the audited financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim condensed financial statements contain all adjustments which are necessary to present fairly the Company's financial position as of March 31, 2015 and the results of its operations and cash flows for the three months ended March 31, 2015 and 2014.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements and include the accounts of the Company and its wholly owned subsidiary, Blueprint Medicines Security Corporation, which is a Massachusetts subsidiary created to buy, sell, and hold securities.
+All intercompany transactions and balances have been eliminated.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments which are necessary to present fairly the Company's financial position as of June 30, 2016 and the results of its operations for the three and six months ended June 30, 2016 and 2015.
 Such adjustments are of a normal and recurring nature.
-The results for the three months ended March 31, 2015 are not necessarily indicative of the results for the year ending December 31, 2015, or for any future period.
+The results for the three and six months ended June 30, 2016 are not necessarily indicative of the results for the year ending December 31, 2016, or for any future period.

 In connection with preparing for its IPO, the Company effected a 1-for-5.5 reverse stock split of the Company's common stock.
 The reverse stock split became effective on April 10, 2015.
 All share and per share amounts in the financial statements and notes thereto have been retroactively adjusted for all periods presented to give effect to this reverse stock split, including reclassifying an amount equal to the reduction in par value of common stock to additional paid-in capital.
-Upon the closing of the IPO, all of the Company's outstanding convertible preferred stock automatically converted into 15,467,479 shares of common stock; and warrants exercisable for convertible preferred stock were automatically converted into warrants exercisable for 42,423 shares of common stock.
-Additionally, the Company is now authorized to issue 120,000,000 shares of common stock and 5,000,000 shares of preferred stock.
-The significant increase in shares outstanding in April 2015 is expected to impact the year-over-year comparability of the Company's net loss per share calculations over the next year.
+Upon the closing of the IPO in May 2015, all of the Company's outstanding convertible preferred stock automatically converted into 15,467,479 shares of common stock, and warrants exercisable for convertible preferred stock automatically converted into warrants exercisable for 42,423 shares of common stock.
+The significant increase in shares outstanding in the three and six months ended June 30, 2016 impacted the year-over-year comparability of the Company's net loss per share calculations through the second quarter of 2016.